ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 local LABEL_WHEN_ON = "Turn Off"
 local LABEL_WHEN_OFF = "Turn On"
 ```

+### Assign the Interaction Labels When a Player Interacts With the Trigger

 Now, let's add these assignments to the `OnTriggerInteracted()` function.